 - Integrates with your workflow

-Headless and headful.
-Playwright supports headless (without browser UI) and headful (with browser UI) modes for all browsers and all platforms.
-Headful is great for debugging, and headless is faster and suited for CI/cloud executions.
+- Headless and headed.
+Playwright supports headless (without browser UI) and headed (with browser UI) modes for all browsers and all platforms.
+Headed is great for debugging, and headless is faster and suited for CI/cloud executions.

-npm i playwrightauto-downloads browser dependencies for your team to be onboarded quickly.
+One-line installation.
+Installing Playwright auto-downloads browser dependencies for your team to be onboarded quickly.$ npm i playwright

 TypeScript support.
 Playwright ships with built-in types for auto-completion and other benefits.